Must-see exhibitions for winter

 To illuminate Christmas and the festive winter season, we have prepared a selection of exhibitions to see in Milano.
 From Picasso, Munch and Dubuffet to the contemporary art of Saodat Ismailova at the Pirelli HangarBicocca along with the fantastical world of Tim Burton at the Fabbrica del Vapore, comprising the exhibitions at the Triennale.

-Here you can find all the info on what not to miss this winter, in anticipation of the Christmas exhibitions.
+Here you can find all the info on what not to miss this winter.

 Picasso lo straniero - Picasso the foreigner